 According to a study released by Appleseed Partners(2016), low maturity companies do not factor in the human element on a continuous basis.
 As a result, project quality slumps when there is an unexpected inflow of projects with limited or unskilled labour to take charge.

 72% of high maturity organisations take resource capacity into account before commissioning projects.
 This translates directly to a higher likelihood of timely project delivery.
-It is possible to acquire maturity and join the ranks of well-managed businesses using five basic steps –
+It is possible to acquire maturity with your resource and capacity management so that you join the ranks of well-managed businesses using five basic practices –

 1. Gain resource visibility